Encharted Cook

 Here's what you need to make Lemon Butter Baked Salmon :

 • Salmon Fillets - You will need fresh or frozen fish.
-I have used fresh frozen pink salmon that is thawed and I have used Atlantic salmon.
+I have used fresh frozen pink salmon that is thawed and fresh Atlantic salmon.
 You can use thin wide fillets as shown above, or thicker and narrow fillets.
-This recipe is not suitable for canned salmon.
+However, this recipe is not suitable for canned salmon.

 • Butter - You can use salted or unsalted butter here.